Ki-Insurance/email-signature-generator/README.md

 ```

 #### Run commands
-- `npm run dev` - Starts the vite server on at `localhost:3000` (by default).
+- `npm run dev` - Starts the vite server at `localhost:3000` (by default).
-- `npm run test:watch:coverage` -  Runs (and watches) the jest tests with the coverage output
+- `npm run test:watch:coverage` -  Runs (and watches) the jest tests with the coverage output.

 ---